-A student who has completed the above referenced requirements and has maintained an overall 2.0 GPA, excluding remedial and developmental courses, is eligible to apply for admission to the Surgical Technology program.
-To apply for admission into the Surgical Technology program, the student must complete and return to the Division Chair of Health-Related Professions a "Request for Admission into the Surgical Technology Program" form.
+A student who has completed the above referenced requirements and has maintained an overall 2.0 GPA, excluding remedial and developmental courses, must complete and return to the Surgical Technology Program Director a "Request for Admission into the Surgical Technology Program" form.
 The student should attach to the form a current transcript of all the college courses taken.